China's Healthcare Market

-The development of the Chinese healthcare market and life science industry is to a large extent driven by the major demographic changes over the last 20 years such as rising prosperity, increasing urbanization, and rapidly aging population which has resulted in a growing number of chronic diseases.
+China’s healthcare market is mainly driven by major demographic changes such as rising prosperity, increasing urbanization, falling birth rates and rapidly aging population which is leading to a growing number of chronic diseases.

-To satisfy the rising demand for high-quality healthcare services, China is investing massively in medical R&D, IT, AI, modern hospitals, new medical equipment and treatment methods which is creating many new business opportunities for Nordic life science companies.
+To satisfy the rising demand for high-quality healthcare services, China is investing massively in medical R&D, IT, AI, modern hospitals, innovative medical devices, medicines, and treatment methods.

 Today, the Chinese markets for both medical devices and medicines are the world’s second largest and one of the most important (export) growth markets for Nordic Life Science products, solutions and know-how.

 In 2021, China’s healthcare spending totalled RMB 7.6 trillion (~USD 1.2 trillion) or 6.5% of GDP which is expected to reach RMB 17 trillion by 2030.

 The total healthcare spending of GDP was 9.2% in Finland, 10.8% in Denmark, 11.3% in Norway, 11.4% in Sweden, and 18.3% in the US.